flogy/gatsby-starter-capacitor/README.md

 ## Credits

 The _gatsby-starter-capacitor_ starter is maintained and sponsored by the Swiss web and mobile app development company [Florian Gyger Software](https://floriangyger.ch).

+If this library saved you some time and money please consider [sponsoring me](https://github.com/sponsors/flogy), so I can build more libraries for free and actively maintain them for you.
+Thank you 🙏